dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

+Use `wait` if you need to ensure that resource creation/deletion is orchestrated before continuing to the next action

++++

-CloudFormation does not support SecureStrings in the Parameter Store but it is in the AWS queue
+CloudFormation does not support SecureStrings in the Parameter Store but it is in the AWS queue to get working someday

 +++